-Department chairs should submit Letters of Intent and program proposals to their Dean or Associate Dean for Graduate Studies for initial review and approval.
-The decanal unit will then submit the Letter of Intent or program proposal to the Graduate School.
-All Letters of Intent and program proposals should be submitted to Katie Darling, Associate Dean for Academic Services in the Graduate School (email@example.com) with a copy sent to Brittany Iannucci (firstname.lastname@example.org).
+Department chairs should submit Letters of Intent (LOIs) and program proposals to their dean or associate dean for graduate studies for initial review and approval.
+The decanal unit will then submit the LOI or program proposal to the Graduate School.
+All LOIs and program proposals should be submitted to Katie Darling, associate dean for academic services (email@example.com) with a copy sent to Brittany Iannucci, academic services coordinator (firstname.lastname@example.org).

-It is strongly recommended that you consult with Associate Dean Darling as you are preparing your Letter of Intend and program proposal.
+It is strongly recommended that you consult with Katie as you are preparing your LOI and program proposal.
 This will likely save time as well as help clarify any questions you may have.

-Upon review by the Associate Deans Graduate Council and approval by the Dean of the Graduate School, the Graduate School will submit the proposal to SUNY.
+Upon review by the Associate Deans Graduate Council and approval by the dean of the Graduate School, the Graduate School will submit the proposal to SUNY-Central.

 There is no formal minimum.
 In general, graduate certificates are 12-15 credits in length.
 Professional certificates often require more credits.